wilbertwaller/aoc-day1-2019/README.md

 My solution for Day 1.

-[Node.js](nodejs.org) is required to make use of the file system (fs)
+[Node.js](http://nodejs.org) is required to make use of the file system (fs).

-Run `node main.js` to see the calculated fuel required for Part 1 and Part 2 of Day 1 in the console
+Run `node main.js` to see the calculated fuel required for Part 1 and Part 2 of Day 1 in the console.